mjl-/mox/README.md

 - DMARC, for enforcing SPF/DKIM policies set by domains.
 Incoming DMARC aggregate reports are analyzed.
-- Reputation tracking, learning (per user) host- and domain-based reputation from (Non-)Junk/Non-Junk email.
+- Reputation tracking, learning (per user) host- and domain-based reputation from (Non-)Junk email.
 - Bayesian spam filtering that learns (per user) from (Non-)Junk email.
 - Slowing down senders with no/low reputation or questionable email content (similar to greylisting).
-Rejected emails are stored in a mailbox called Rejects for a short period, helping with misclassified legimate synchronous signup/login/transactional emails.
+Rejected emails are stored in a mailbox called Rejects for a short period, helping with misclassified legitimate synchronous signup/login/transactional emails.
 - Internationalized email, with unicode names in domains and usernames ("localparts").